techfaqs/Tech-FAQs/languages/python/logging.md

 **logging** module defines functions and classes which implement a flexible event logging system for applications and libraries.

+---

+Simple logger example (save the lines in a `.py` file and run it using `python <file_name>.py`):

+       import logging
+       logging.warning('Watch out!')  # will print a message to the console logging.info('I told you so')  # will not print anything

+Output:

+       WARNING:root:Watch out!

+The `INFO` message doesn’t appear because the default level is `WARNING`.
+The printed message includes the indication of the level and the description of the event provided in the logging call.

+---

 Example of a simple logger, a console handler, and a simple formatter using Python code -

 1. Import `logging`: